AnimeNL/volunteer-portal-api/README.md

 sure to run `composer install` when starting to work with this repository, and `composer update` every time you pull new changes.

-## Frontend code (JavaScript)
-You need to generate anime.js, for which [Gulp](https://github.com/gulpjs/gulp) is used.
-Install nodejs and npm, and then run `npm install`.
-Afterwards, run `npm run-script build` to generate anime.js.

 ## Installation
 Create the following files, and make sure that they're readable by the current user, as well as the user that will be used for serving the application (e.g. _apache_).